jbdoumenjou/oauth-cases/readme.md

 # Goal

+Test some configuration and try to interact with an OAuth server

-# Use case
+# OAuth Flows

+## Start the Stack

-Launch the docker compose
+Launch the docker compose from the project root
 ```bash
 docker-compose up
 ```

-## Authorization Code
+## Authorization Code Flow

 * Allow the action and get the associated code
 ```